RyanDyals/MIST-4610---Project-1---Group-7/README.md

 **#9** This query lists the match date, stadium ID, matchRevenue, matchID, and player name for matches where revenue was greater than the average of all matches and at least one goal was scored.
 <img width="739" alt="Query 9" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/dc636ff5-2bb1-466f-89c8-5f6c70a1eaf9">

-Query 9 allows for management of the soccer club to quickly see games that had meaningful action also garnered high revenue.
+Query 9 allows for management of the soccer club to quickly see games that had meaningful action and also garnered high revenue.
 This means that when the editing team is creating videos it can quickly identify what games at least had the team score one goal and also brought high revenue.
 This would make the editing team more efficient and have less time deciding what matches to pull clips from.

-**#10** This query lists the contractID,contract amount, contract length coachID, and coach position for coaches whose contracts only has 2 years or less remaining.
+**#10** This query lists the contractID, contract amount, contract length coachID, and coach position for coaches whose contracts only has 2 years or less remaining.

 <img width="708" alt="Query 10" src="https://github.com/RyanDyals/MIST-4610---Project-1---Group-7/assets/134531824/5df5ed36-57c3-4fb6-8c1c-b86712ff56a8">